prajwalppv/speakly/frontend/README.md

 ## ✨ Features

 - 🎤 **Audio Upload** - Drag & drop or click to upload
+- 🎧 **Voice Recorder** - Capture a note in-browser and queue it instantly
 - 📦 **Bulk Upload** - Process up to 50 files with timestamp ordering
 - 📊 **Sessions Dashboard** - View all recordings with AI summaries
 - ✅ **Task Management** - Auto-extracted todos with TickTick sync